August 10, 1902– Norma Shearer:

 At her apex, Shearer was lavishly gowned for her film roles, and her hair was styled in a fashion that was the essence of sophistication.
 It was rumored that skilled camera work hid a flaw in her beauty: her eyes were not perfectly aligned.
 Her eyes became a delicate subject at the studio.

-Shearer was even successful at Shakespeare, playing the lead in MGM’s 1936 version of Romeo And Juliet opposite Leslie Howard, even if they were a little old to play the teenaged star-crossed lovers.
+Shearer was even successful at Shakespeare, playing the lead in MGM’s 1936 version of Romeo And Juliet opposite Leslie Howard, even if they were a little old to play the teenage star-crossed and cross-eyed lovers.

 She was even better in the lavish Marie Antoinette (1938), well-matched opposite Tyrone Power.
-It had its posh premiere at the legendary Carthay Circle Theatre with special Versailles inspired landscaping just for the event.
-The film was the last project of Thalberg who passed away suddenly when he was just 37-years-old while it was in pre-production.
+The film was the last project of Thalberg who passed away suddenly when he was just 37 years old while it was in pre-production.
 He was taken by pneumonia, but basically, he had worked himself to death.
 Shearer remained committed to making Marie Antoinette even if her enthusiasm for her career was waning following his death.
 It’s budget of two million dollars made it the most expensive film of the 1930s, and one of the biggest money makers.

 Although she was devastated by the early death of Thalberg, she still managed to enjoy liaisons with the then married actors: George Raft and Mickey Rooney, and the unmarried James Stewart.

 The movies she made in 1939, Idiot’s Delight and The Women, were the first ones she’d made without Thalberg on her side.
 Even though she was a force to be reckoned with, so was Thalberg and when he was gone, Shearer simply didn’t have the clout she used to.